AngelaGu706/AngelaGu706.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there, I’m Angela Gu — a Data Science student at New York University (Class of 2026), passionate about data engineering, workflow automation, and backend development.
+Hi!
+I’m Angela Gu, a Data Science student at New York University (Class of 2026), passionate about workflow automation and backend development.

 This past summer, I interned at Healthfirst as a Data Engineering Intern, where I automated legacy ETL workflows using Python, REST APIs, and AWS Glue, reducing manual effort by 30%.
 I also built a Streamlit-based UI for validation, cutting QA time by 40%.